Cotex05/Flaq/README.md

-# Flaq - A messeging app.
+# Flaq - A personal messaging app.

 #### This android/ios App has been developed using React Native and Firebase.
 App has
-#### secured authentication, where users can search otherregistered users and chat with
+#### secured authentication, where users can search other registered users and chat with
 #### them.
 Users can also update their profile picture and their bio.
 All the messages are
 #### stored in the firestore database with encryption.
 Users can also share the images to
 #### other users.